Equivariant Structure on Smash Powers

 For future comparison, we will very briefly recall some basics, not touching on most of the rich theory that follows.
 For further details, the reader should consult Loday's book \cite{LCH} which provides a very readable and thorough introduction.

-Hochschild Homology, since it was defined by Hochschild for the case of algebras over fields in 1944 (\cite{HH}), was adapted to various more general contexts and has proven a valuable tool both in algebra, topology and geometry.
-We will be very brief in recalling some basics, not touching on most of the rich theory that follows.
-A very readable and thorough introduction can for example be found in Loday's book on Cyclic Homology \cite{LCH}, where in particular everything that follows here can be extracted from.
 We shall focus on the commutative setting, and will always assume that the coefficients are the commutative algebra itself.
-Let for the whole section $R$ denote a commutative unital ground ring, and denote the tensor product over $R$ simply by $\otimes$. \begin{dfn} Let $A$ be a commutative $R$-algebra. \emph{Hochschild Homology of $A$} is the homology $HH(A)$ of the simplicial commutative \(R\)-algebra \(Z(A)\)
+Let for the whole section $R$ denote a commutative unital ground ring, and let $\otimes=\otimes_R$ denote the tensor product over $R$. \begin{dfn} Let $A$ be a commutative $R$-algebra. \emph{Hochschild homology of $A$} is the homology $HH(A)$ of the simplicial commutative \(R\)-algebra \(Z(A)\)

 with \(Z(A)_n = A^{\otimes n+1}\) and with face maps $b_i \colon Z(A)_n \to Z(A)_{n-1}$ given by for \(i < n\) and